Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 Troubleshooting subdomain BIMI display

-I also check caching and propagation before declaring a setup broken.
-BIMI, DMARC, and certificate endpoints can all be cached.
-If you just changed a DNS record, wait for TTLs to expire and send a fresh message after the record has propagated.
+Also check caching and propagation before declaring a setup broken.
+Receivers can cache BIMI and DMARC DNS answers as well as hosted logo and certificate files.
+If you changed a DNS record, wait for its TTL to expire and send a fresh message after the record has propagated.

 Issue steps to fix dialog showing the issue overview, tailored fix steps, and verification action